 No PFAS added paper is designed to not have these chemicals while still offering similar benefits to paper products with chemicals added to them.
 It is manufactured using processes that do not produce or use PFAS at any stage during production.
 This ensures a safer product for both humans and the environment.

 No PFAS Added Bagasse

-No PFAS added bagasse products are perfect for minimizing their carbon footprint without harming their customers.
+No PFAS added bagasse products allow restaurants to minimize their carbon footprint without harming customers.
 Manufactured specifically to avoid adding PFAS chemicals, they have detectable traces of these harmful substances.
 As a result, your establishment can use an eco-friendly and safe product.